VinceR66/10LogoMaker/README.md

 ____________________________________________________________________
 ## Installation
-User will need to install Inquirer.
+User will need to install Inquirer, Node and Jest.

 ____________________________________________________________________
 ## Usage
+The application will be invoked by using the following command:

+node app.js

 ____________________________________________________________________
 ## License  :  MIT